From Word to World: Evaluate and Mitigate Culture Bias in LLMs via Word Association Test: Word Association Test Task

 \subsection{Human-centered task}

 The WAT for human participants is conceptualized as an open-ended activity in a free-relation format, allowing for flexible and diverse associations that more accurately reflect human cognitive processes.\footnote{\url{https://smallworldofwords.org}} Before conducting the WAT, demographic information, such as age, gender, education, native language, and region, is collected for each participant.
 Given a cue word $w$, the participant $u$ is asked to provide the first word that comes to mind and may optionally add a second and third word sequentially, resulting in up to three associated words, represented as $u_{w}^{c}=\left\{ a_{1}^{u}, a_{2}^{u}, a_{3}^{u} \right\}$, where $c$ denotes the participant’s cultural background.
 Within this cultural context, the collective set of associative words for a given cue word $w$, aggregated across all participants $U_{w}^{c}=\left\{ u_{w}^{c} \right\}$, is represented as $A_{w}^{c}=\left\{ \left( a_1,f_1 \right) , \cdots, \left( a_{n},f_n \right) \right\}$.
 Here, $f_i\geqslant f_{i+1}$, and $f_i$ represents the frequency with which the associative word $a_i$ appears in $U_{w}^{c}$.
-Across different cultural contexts, the associative words in $A_{w}^{c}$ may exhibit nuanced variations in both semantic content and frequency distribution.